November 10, 1996

-Most often a failed marriage is not the result of a one-time event, but rather the result of a slow leak that finally bursts.
+Most failed marriages are the result not of a one-time event but of a slow leak that finally bursts.
 Alistair Begg warns us that regardless of how strong we think we are, we are not immune to the pitfalls that bring about marital chaos.
 Because of this, we should carefully consider the environment to which we subject ourselves, working hard to establish boundaries that protect our marriages.

 Sermon Transcript: Print

 I determined that just for a few Sunday evenings, I want to address with you the issue of marriage.
 And I’m not sure all that I’m going to say concerning it.
 I haven’t drafted it out.
 But I’m going to address it with you now.